ernscht/nitro-project-less/project/docs/nitro.md

     /views/_layouts/home.html
     http://localhost:8080/index

-...or you may change the layout by requesting a page with the query param `?_layout=...`
+...or you may change the layout temporarily by requesting a page with the query param `?_layout=...`

     /views/index.html
     /views/_layouts/home.html